Get the Best WordPress Backup

 Method 2.
 Migrating a Subsite Into a Standalone Site

-Once you’re finished designing your client’s website, you’ll probably need to migrate it out of your network onto its own server.
+Once you’re finished designing your client’s website, you’ll need to migrate it out of your network onto its own server.
 Let’s show you how to do this!

 Step 1: Back Up the Subsite